Guts UK Development Grants – Early Career Researchers

 To apply, download the following documents:

-The deadline for applications is 11th September 2023 at 5pm.
-Applications will be initially reviewed by a subset of the Guts UK Research Awards Committee.
-The top scoring applications will be assessed by the Guts UK Research Awards Committee at a meeting at the end of November.
-The Trustees of Guts UK will approve the awards of the grants to those research projects.
-The successful applicant will be notified by the end of December 2023.
+The deadline for applications will be Monday 30th June 2025 at 5pm.
+Applications will initially be reviewed by a subset of the Guts UK Research Awards Committee.
+Applications meeting the scoring threshold will then be subject to two in-depth reviews, in line with the Association of Medical Research Charities’ guidance.
+Following this, all shortlisted applications will be assessed by the Guts UK Research Awards Committee at a meeting to be held in October 2025.
+Lastly, recommendations for funding will be taken to the Guts UK Board of Trustees for ratification.
+The successful applicant will be notified by early December 2025.

 Please note: Any queries relating to submission of the application must be referred directly to Guts UK.
 Applicants or their colleagues may not contact a Research Awards Committee member or Guts UK Trustee to discuss any aspect of an application or the decision reached on it.